Registered Organisations Commission

 The Registered Organisations Commission (ROC) was an independent, statutory authority of the Australian Government, responsible for the regulation and education of registered organisations (that is, trade unions and employer organisations) in Australia.
-The ROC was established under the Fair Work (Registered Organisations) Amendment Act 2016 (Cth).
+The ROC was established on 1 May 2017 under the Fair Work (Registered Organisations) Amendment Act 2016 (Cth) and was abolished on 6 March 2023, with its functions transferring to the Fair Work Commission.

 The role of the ROC includes the following functions: